 \item[C.] An approximately straight line from \eqref{eqn:Mink_threshold} to \eqref{eqn:Mink_extremal} from varying $2\mu < \Lambda < \infty$ at large $\mu$, which is captured by Minkowski limit,

 \item[D.] A straight line from \eqref{eqn:Mink_extremal} to \eqref{eqn:dS_kink} , from varying $\Lambda$ at low $\mu$.

-\end{itemize} This is shown in Figure~\ref{fig:d3_island} \footnote{ Note that a low-energy observer can only determine $g_n (\Lambda)$ from the EFT coefficients when $\Lambda$ is below threshold, in this case $\Lambda < 2 \mu$.
-In Figure \ref{fig:d3_island} we have plotted all values of $\Lambda$ to illustrate that our bounds are always satisfied, regardless of the EFT series \eqref{eqn:g_from_c} converging. }.
+\end{itemize} This is shown in Fig.~\ref{fig:d3_island} \footnote{ Note that a low-energy observer can only determine $g_n (\Lambda)$ from the EFT coefficients when $\Lambda$ is below threshold, in this case $\Lambda < 2 \mu$.
+In Fig.~\ref{fig:d3_island} we have plotted all values of $\Lambda$ to illustrate that our bounds are always satisfied, regardless of the EFT series \eqref{eqn:g_from_c} converging. }.

 Furthermore, we can use this one-loop example to illustrate an important point about the convergence of our EFT expansion.
 On Minkowski, the EFT expansion is controlled by the large hierarchy of scales between the mass $m$ of the light field and the cut-off $\Lambda$ which represents the characteristic mass scale of the heavy field(s).
 In practice, this means that the series in $c_n p^{2n} \sim ( p^2 /\Lambda^2 )^n$ not only converges for $p^2 < \Lambda^2$, but can be safely truncated at any finite order $N$ with an error of order $\left( p^2 / \Lambda^2 \right)^{N}$.
 On de Sitter, we have two hierarchies: the ratio of $\nu$ to $H = 1$, and the ratio of $\nu$ to $\Lambda$.
 While the EFT expansion formally converges for $\nu^2 < \Lambda^2$, since $\Lambda$ represents the lowest-lying singularities of $\Sigma$, there can be analytic functions of $\nu/H$ that cannot be safely truncated unless $\nu \ll 1$ or sufficiently many terms are included in the EFT.
 As a toy example, consider expanding the function $e^\nu/(\Lambda - \nu) $ around $\nu =0$ and truncating after the first $N$ terms.
 If we take $\Lambda \gg \nu$, the error does not go to zero.
 The relative error is $\mathcal{O} (1)$ for all $N \lesssim \nu$, and then decays rapidly for $N \gtrsim \nu$ (faster than $e^{-\zeta \nu} \nu^{N}/N!$ for some $0< \zeta < 1$, thanks to Lagrange error bound on the exponential).
-This example captures the behaviour of $\rho (\nu)$ in \eqref{eqn:dS_bubble_rho}, which in $d=2$ dimensions simplifies to:
+This example captures the behaviour of $\rho (\nu)$ in \eqref{eqn:dS_bubble_rho}, which in $d=2$ dimensions simplifies to